enonic/app-google-cse/README.md

 ![Behold the glorious parts](doc/images/partsInAList.png)

-There are 2 sets of different parts to choose from.
-The CSE search and result parts, and the CSE custom search and result parts.
+There are 2 sets of parts to choose from.
+The CSE search and result parts, and the CSE *custom* search and result parts.

 #### CSE Search and result parts
 This is the quickest way to add cse to your site.
 Simple add the search field part to any page.
 Your settings in the [custom search engine console](https://cse.google.com) will manage how the search result will be shown.